mikegioia/libremail/DATA_FORMAT.md

 - `id` Unique integer identifying the outbox message.
 - `account_id` Foreign key referencing the account from the `accounts` table.
-- `account_id` Foreign key referencing the message that this message is replying to.
+- `parent_id` Foreign key referencing the message that this message is replying to.
 Not used if the message is starting a new thread.
 - `to` Comma separated list of addresses to send the message to.
 - `from` Address used in the from header.